Dissertation Research Help: Finding and Using Primary Sources

 In your dissertation, one of your jobs is to analyze primary sources.
 To put this another way: your dissertation will tell readers what your primary sources mean and why they are important.
 If you find primary sources that few (or no) other scholars have analyzed, you'll be able to make a valuable contribution to your discipline.
 Alternatively, if you can take primary sources that other scholars have used, but interpret them in a way that is new and original, your dissertation can be innovative and exciting to other scholars in your field.
 Using primary sources can thus help you make your mark as a scholar – and stand out in the academic job market.

 Thesis Editor is here to help you with your primary source research.
 Our dissertation consultants provide PhD-level research services and statistical analysis that can help you find and analyze primary sources and make your dissertation stand out from the crowd.
 And when the time comes to file your dissertation, you'll want to make sure that all of your primary sources are cited correctly.
-Our dissertation formatting experts are here to make sure that all of your citations adhere to APA Style, Chicago/Turabian Style, MLA Style, Harvard Bluebook, or any other major citation style. < Dissertation Research Help: Finding and Using Secondary Sources Developing a Persuasive Scholarly Writing Style >
+Our dissertation formatting experts are here to make sure that all of your citations adhere to APA Style, Chicago/Turabian Style, MLA Style, Harvard Bluebook, or any other major citation style. < Self-Care During COVID-19 EndNote: An Introduction >

 Tagged under: Uncategorized